smart-edge-open/ido-specs/openness_releasenotes.md

 ## OpenNESS - 20.12
 There are no unsupported or discontinued features relevant to this release.

 ## OpenNESS - 21.03
-- FlexRAN/Access Edge CERA Flavor is only aviable in Intel Distribution of OpenNESS
+- FlexRAN/Access Edge CERA Flavor is only available in Intel Distribution of OpenNESS
 - OpenNESS repositories have been consolidated to the following
   - https://github.com/otcshare/ido-converged-edge-experience-kits
   - https://github.com/otcshare/ido-specs
   - https://github.com/otcshare/ido-edgeservices
   - https://github.com/otcshare/ido-epcforedge

 # Fixed Issues

 ## OpenNESS - 19.06